Make Career Advancement Happen for You.

-In an interview with CIO, Wendy Duarte, VP of recruiting at consulting company Mondo, explained how companies could retain their top talent by truly listening to their employees.
+In an interview with CIO, Wendy Duarte, VP of recruiting at consulting company Mondo, explained how companies could retain their top talent by genuinely listening to their employees.
 “One of the key things […] is to find out if [your employees] are getting the resources to add to and change their roles, to take on more and different responsibilities, to spearhead new projects, to experiment,” she explained.
 “Most people don’t want to come to a job every day and slog through, doing the same thing day after day.
 They want to learn new things, try new things, and if you can support their efforts to do that, you’ll inspire loyalty, and that can help with retention.”

 The power of sponsorship

 The responsibility for advancing one’s career doesn’t just lie in the hands of employers, however.
 Employees are also responsible for vocalizing what they want to learn and achieve on the job and actively pursuing such knowledge and accomplishments independently of any employee development program.
 For example, economist Sylvia Ann Hewlett explains how making one’s opportunities is crucial for career development in her new book “(Forget a Mentor) Find a Sponsor.”
 Hewlett’s work focuses mainly on career opportunities (or lack thereof) for women and minorities.
 “Less than 8 percent of the top earners in this economy are female.
 That is the figure of 15 years ago, and it hasn’t shifted at all — even though 34 percent of middle managers are now female,” Hewlett notes in an interview with The Washington Post.